khan-zia/clipboard-test/Ticket_Breakdown.md

 This is extremely important.
 When the new custom ID enhancement is added, we wanna make sure the previous functionality is not affected.

-### Add a Varchar (string) column to the database.
+** Acceptance Criteria **
+- When the agent creation and updating functionality is covered 100% by feature tests and at least 80% by unit tests.
+- When the report generation functionality is covered 100% by feature tests and at least 80% by unit tests.
+- When the agent creation and updating functionality is covered by end to end tests.
+- When the report generation functionality is covered by end to end tests.

+** Time estimates **
+If no previous tests exists at all, this ticket is expected to take 16 to 24 hours of work.

+### Add support for custom ID.

+Because a user-defined, custom ID could be of any type, it's better to use a string datatype for the column.
 When adding a new column, this must be defaulted to a NULL or any other value to account for any existing records that may not have a Custom ID yet.
-This can be used to track such records and prompt the user to associate a new custom
-ID with them later.
+This can be used to track such records and prompt the user to associate a new custom ID with them later.
 Also, ensure that the custom ID is unique for each Facility.
 It does not have to be unique universally.
+Incremental database migrations should be used to push these changes to the database schema.

+Next, allow users to specify a custom ID when creating a new agent or when updating an existing agent's record.
+Again, make sure the ID is unique per agent for each facility.
+As long as the ID is unique per agent per facility, it is okay to allow a facility to update an agent's custom ID later.
+This should not affect the generation of reports later on as the system will now recognize the new custom ID for the agent when generating a report.

+**Acceptance Criteria**
+- When running the migration on a table with existing data, runs smoothly and adds a new column to the table for a custom ID e.g. "custom_id" with a default value of NULL.
+- When a user can specify a custom ID when creating a new agent.
+- When a user can update an existing agent's custom ID.
+- When all of the new functionality is covered with Feature and Unit tests.

+**Time estimates**
+This task is epxected to take 16 to 20 hours of work.

+### Update report generation.

+Update the `generateReport` functionality to use the newly added `custom_id` when generating reports.
+If the `custom_id` does not exist for an agent, then fallback to the agent's internal database ID.
+This behavior is to be highly anticipated as many of existing agents may not have a custom ID assigned to them or even new agents may still be created without specifying a custom ID for them.

+**Acceptance Criteria**
+- When generated reports for agents with custom IDs, uses the agents custom ID in the report.
+- When it safely uses the agent's default database ID if a custom ID does not exist.
+- When all of this functionality is covered with Feature and Unit tests.

+**Time estimates**
+This task is epxected to take 8 to 12 hours of work.

 ### Add UI support for the new feature.

-The Frontend UI needs to be updated to allow the users to add a custom ID.
-This ID also needs to be displayed when the details are being viewed by the user for that facility.
-Furthermore, UI to search by this custom ID also needs to be added.
+The Frontend UI needs to be updated to allow the users to add a custom ID when creating or updating an Agent's record..
+This ID also needs to be displayed when the details are being viewed for an agent.

-### Add search feature by custom ID.

-Update the backend to allow users to search using their custom IDs.
+**Acceptance Criteria**
+- When a user can specify a custom ID when creating a new agent.
+- When a user can specify a custom ID when updating an existing agent.
+- When a user gets appropriate error responses associated with this functionality.
+For example, when using a custom ID that already exists for another agent.
+- When these features are covered by end-to-end (browser) tests.

+**Time estimates**
+This task is epxected to take 12 to 16 hours of work.